xapp-ai/documentation/docs/partners/partner-tools.md

 ### Fleet Management

 Fleet management provides a high level view of all the applications within your organization.
 This is helpful to see where they are in the review process (if applicable) or if they are live or not.

+### Quality Assurance

+We perform all of the quality assurance checks for you.
+Through the use of automation and actual manual checks, we will test and fix any errors within the virtual assistant pre and post launch.

 ### Status Update Events